JonathonClaypool/Resume/index.md

-# Jonathon Claypool

 ## SUMMARY
 Has hands-on development experience in a startup culture, with experience in backend, frontend, and database development.
 Excels at quickly learning new material, problem solving and independent learning.
 A self starter, able and motivated to ‘drink from the firehose’.
 Loves learning new things, seeks to constantly expand knowledge by reading books/articles on engineering best practices and computer science concepts, as well as designing and developing games.
 ## WORK EXPERIENCE
 *Software Engineer, Reemo Health, Minneapolis, MN — 2016-present* Software Engineer for Reemo Health.
 Extensive experience working on and designing all aspects of the tech stack,